canro91/canro91.github.io/_posts/2020-12-10-PrimitiveObsession.md

 }
 ```

 Using a type alias is more expressive than encoding the unit of measure in variable names and parameters.
 But, it doesn't force us to use one type instead of the other.

+With the `Unit` type alias, we can still, by mistake, pass regular decimals when we meant units.

-Let's try a better alternative.
+Let's try a better alternative!

-### A class
+### Create a new type

 Now, let's create a `Unit` class and pass it around instead of `decimal`.